AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49849-customer-email-was-replaced-with-paypal-email.md

 ## Issue

-Customer email was replaced with PayPal email when placing an order with PayPal Express via GraphQL.
+A customer's email is replaced with a [!DNL PayPal's] email when placing an order with [!DNL PayPal Express] via GraphQL.

 <u>Steps to reproduce</u>: